vmware/Holodeck/docs/index.md

 ## Post Deployment

-Once Holodeck is deployed, you can access the VCF components on your browser (local based on your networking setup or webtop):
+Once Holodeck is deployed, you can access the VCF components on your browser, assuming you have opted for default DNS domain (local based on your networking setup or webtop):

 |                   | **Appliance**                  | FQDN                                                                                                                        | **Username**                                                                        | **Password**         |
 |-------------------|--------------------------------|-----------------------------------------------------------------------------------------------------------------------------|-------------------------------------------------------------------------------------|----------------------|